 Arriving after 11:30 to request a time slot might mean they’re all booked out, or waiting in a long line.

-6. Grab “Roo Food” from the front entrance
+6. Buy “Roo Food” at the front entrance

-The only place to find snacks to feed the kangaroos at Lone Pine is at the front entrance, after you purchase entry tickets.
-Be sure to grab a little bag of these “nutritious herbivore pellets.”
-They are free to take, but donations are accepted.
+The only place to buy snacks to feed the kangaroos at Lone Pine is at the front entrance, after you purchase entry tickets.
+Be sure to bring $2 AUD to buy a little bag of these “nutritious herbivore pellets.”

 Hand-feeding the docile kangaroos that live here is one of the highlights of visiting Lone Pine.
 Hand washing stations and sanitizer are provided at all entrances to the free-range roo areas.
 You don’t need to worry about spending the rest of your day with kangaroo drool on your hands!